Tuberculous primary complex

 Tuberculous chancre.

-Usually in the intestine, lungs and rarely on the skin occurring primary complex at first contact with the pathogen.
+Mostly occurring in the intestine, lungs and rarely on the skin, primary complex on first contact with the pathogen.

-• If the immune system is mostly intact, initial contact with the pathogen occurs.
+• When the immune system is usually intact, initial contact with the pathogen occurs.
 Spontaneous healing is extremely rare.
-Slight skin defects can often be the cause.
+Light skin defects can often be the cause.

 • 3–4 weeks.